AtharvaKulkarni26/Business-Insights-360/README.md

 - Who are the primary stakeholders and users of this report?
 - What insights do they expect to gain?
 - What challenges or fears do they have about analytics?
-- What data is required and who owns it?
+- What data is required, and who owns it?

 ---